jaykang920/x2clr/README.md

 Getting Started
 ---------------

-[HeadFirst examples](https://github.com/jaykang920/x2clr/wiki/HeadFirst-Examples) can be a simple start to learn how to organize x2 applications.
+[HeadFirst examples](https://github.com/jaykang920/x2clr/wiki/HeadFirst-Examples) can be a simple start point to learn how x2 applications are organized.

 License
 -------